jonzamora/dmc2gymnasium/README.md

 Farama Gymnasium is the continuation of OpenAI Gym, and this repository will provide users with a simple, up-to-date, and easy-to-install package for their DM Control Suite experiments.

+For a complete list of tasks, see the `dm_control` paper [here](https://arxiv.org/abs/2006.12983) and check out Part II of the Paper.

 ## Installation

 ```bash